Woman, 90, found dead with gunshot wound

-Buffalo police responding to a report of a domestic incident on Sunday morning found a 90-year-old woman dead with a gunshot wound to her chest, according to a police report.
+Buffalo police responding to a report of a domestic incident on Sunday morning found an 90-year-old woman dead with a gunshot wound to her chest, according to a police report.

 Officers responding to a 911 call about 11:08 a.m. found the victim in a home on Highgate Avenue, between Parkridge and Cordova avenues, just south of the University at Buffalo's South Campus.